atelierbram/blog/content/colorschemes-sublime/index.md

 </code></pre>

 ### Workflow
 A helpful tool [can be this webapp on Heroku](http://tmtheme-editor.herokuapp.com/), but this will only get you so far.
 What I do is editing template files that come with [Base16-builder](http://github.com/chriskempson/base16-builder/), of which I host a separate version for [DuoTones](https://github.com/atelierbram/syntax-highlighting/tree/master/duotones).
 After running the `base16` command in the folder with the `base16` executable bash-file, a whole lot of syntax-highlighting themes are generated from the commandline in the `output`-folder, as many as there are template files.
-Next copy those files over from the `output` folder (from the commandline) to the Packages/Color Scheme - folder. (_Also not to forget removing the `*.cached` files in that same folder_).
+Next copy those files over from the `output` folder (from the commandline) to the Packages/Color Scheme - folder. (_Also not to forget removing the `*.cache` files in that same folder_).

 ### Helpful Hints
 What you really want when editing, or iterating over an existing colorscheme, is hints for syntax-names which are used by the syntax-highlighting engine.
 This can be achieved when the command `displayName` is activated, and the function keys `<Ctrl><Shift><P>` are simultaneously pressed, while being with the cursor on a specific tag.
 This now will show the syntax-name in the left-bottom corner of the Sublime Text app-frame.
 Which makes me wonder how else one could know that the syntax-name for the “dot” in front of a class-name in `CSS` belongs to the syntax-group `punctuation.definition.entity.css`.